openplans/hatch/README.md

 #### Setup the database

 You don't have any tables yet!
-Run this to get everything setup for the first time.
+Run this to get everything setup for the first time. **When prompted, create a superuser.** You'll use this account to log in and set up the account.

     heroku run src/manage.py syncdb --all

-When prompted, create a superuser.
-You'll use this account to log in and set up the account.
+    heroku run src/manage.py migrate --fake

 #### Configure the app

 1. Go to `http://[myappname].herokuapp.com/admin/` and login with the credentials you created in the previous step.